erigones/esdc-docs/user-guide/gui/servers/details.rst

 Virtual Server Replication
 --------------------------

-.. note:: This section describes functionality available only in the *Danube Cloud Enterprise Edition*.

 Replication is a process by which all disks of a virtual server are periodically sent to another remote compute node.
 Replication allows for having two nearly identical copies of a virtual server in two different locations and dramatically increases the availability of services provided by the virtual server.